Updated March 10, 2022

 Incident Command – Liaison to SFDPH and Advisory Groups: Virginia Paik, Head of School

-Response to Illness – Liaison to SFDPH: Vanessa Neumann, Director of Administration; Janeth Moreno Gutierrez, Registrar and Receptionist.
+Response to Illness – Liaison to SFDPH: Edie Alejandre, Executive Assistant; Janeth Moreno Gutierrez, Registrar and Receptionist

 Health and Safety – Facilities: Erik Paxman, Director of Finance and Operations

-Staffing and Educational Program: Emma Peat, Middle School Head; Victoria Ladew, Lower School Head; Lianna Kali, Director of Instructional Innovation
+Staffing and Educational Program: Emma Peat, Middle School Head; Victoria Ladew, Lower School Head; Dorothy Martinez, Director of Extended Care

-Stakeholder Engagement – Kendra Mastain, Director of Advancement; Francisca Guzman, Director of Communications; Adrian Takyi, Director of Diversity Equity & Inclusion; Tracey Gersten, Director of Admissions.
+Stakeholder Engagement: Kendra Mastain, Director of Advancement; Francisca Guzman, Director of Communications; Tracey Gersten, Director of Admissions.

-The Planning and Response Team is responsible for data monitoring and evaluation.
-Representatives of the team will meet daily during the first two weeks of implementation (then twice weekly) to review adherence to COVID prevention and mitigation plans, including documentation of staff and student absences and follow up protocols.
+The Planning and Response Team is responsible for data monitoring and evaluation of the COVID-19 response plan.
+Representatives of the team will meet regularly to review adherence to COVID-19 prevention and mitigation plans and changes in guidance from public health officials.